 3) Install nbconvert

 Some of the tutorials and users guides for music21 use the Jupyter/IPython notebook.
 To convert these files to the Python documentation format .rst, you’ll need nbconvert (and pandoc).
-Run sudo pip install nbconvert or sudo pip3 install nbconvert.
+Run sudo pip3 install nbconvert.
 On Windows, omit the sudo.
 You will probably be asked for your password to install.

 4) Downloading and Installing Sphinx

 Sphinx is the document builder for Python.
-Run on Mac “sudo pip install sphinx” or on Windows “pip install sphinx”.
+Run on Mac “sudo pip3 install sphinx” or on Windows “pip3 install sphinx”.

 5) Run documentation/make.py

-Find the documentation folder within music21.
-And run with python or python3 the make.py file, which will automatically build all the music modules in music21 into the “autogenerated” folder and from there into the “build/html” folder.
+Find the documentation folder within the base folder of music21.
+Change directory to that directory and then run python3 make.py, which will automatically build all the music modules in music21 into the “autogenerated” folder and from there into the “build/html” folder.
 It should also open your web browser automatically.

 The first time you build the documentation, it’ll take a long time.
 Subsequent builds, however, only build the parts that have changed.
 If you need to build from scratch, run python3 make.py clean and you will have a clean directory to build again.